Jeremy Shockey: College career

-After high school, Shockey briefly attended Northeastern Oklahoma A&M in the hopes of being recruited by the University of Arizona.
-However, Arizona wasn't interested and Shockey eventually earned a scholarship to and attended the University of Miami, where he was part of the school's long tradition of star tight ends.
+After high school, Shockey briefly attended Northeastern Oklahoma A&M in the hopes of being recruited by the University of Oklahoma.
+However, Oklahoma wasn't interested and Shockey eventually earned a scholarship to and attended the University of Miami, where he was part of the school's long tradition of star tight ends.
 As a Hurricane, Shockey first rose to national attention as a sophomore in Miami's 2000 game versus rival Florida State, catching what proved to be the game-winning touchdown pass with :46 remaining in the fourth quarter as #7 Miami defeated the then-top ranked Seminoles, 27–24.
 The Hurricanes went 11–1 and Shockey received first-team All-Big East honors from the league's coaches, The Sporting News, and College Football News.

 In 2001, Shockey was an integral member of the national championship Miami team.
 Shockey led the team with 45 receptions and had 604 yards receiving and eight touchdowns (including bowl statistics).
 He was one of three finalists for the Mackey Award, and was named a first-team All-American by CNNSI, and a second-team All-American by the Associated Press, CBS Sportsline, and ABC Sports.
 Having reached the status of national champion and All-American, Shockey declared himself eligible for the NFL draft following the 2001 season.